-Of the Hospital's total operating expenses (approximately \$38,304,000 during 2019), an estimated \$835,000 arose from providing services to charity patients during 2019.
+Of the Hospital's total operating expenses (approximately \$38,304,000 and \$35,706,000 during 2019 and 2018), an estimated \$835,000 and \$304,000 arose from providing services to charity patients during 2019 and 2018, respectively.
 The estimated costs of providing charity services are based on a calculation which applies a ratio of costs to charges to the gross uncompensated charges associated with providing care to charity patients.
 The ratio of cost to charges is calculated based on the Hospital's total expenses divided by gross patient service revenue.
 The Hospital participates in the Hospital Care Assurance Program (HCAP), which provides for additional payments to hospitals that provide a disproportionate share of uncompensated services to the indigent and uninsured.
-Net amounts recognized through this program totaled \$1,230,669 for 2019, and are reported as net patient service revenue in the financial statements.
+Net amounts recognized through this program totaled \$1,230,669 and

+\$926,402 for 2019 and 2018, respectively, and are reported as net patient service revenue in the financial statements.